 Grodal, Stine, Michel Anteby and Audrey L. Holm (2020).
 Achieving Rigor in Qualitative Analysis: The Role of Active Categorization in Theory Building.
 Academy of Management Review. https://doi.org/10.5465/amr.2018.0482

 Click here for Stine Grodal's interview about this paper in the AMR Origins Series Episode 3.

 Research in progress

 Holm, Audrey L. “Jurisdictional deflection in social justice occupations: How reentry counselors uphold professional ideals” – Ethnographic study to understand the conditions under which workforce intermediaries help returning citizens transition from prison to work roles (data analysis)

 Holm, Audrey L. “Social Support, Callings and Resilience” – Theory paper exploring the role of social support and communities in jobs experienced as a calling

 Labor Market Challenges & Inequality

 In my dissertation, I examine how workforce intermediaries - individuals who support jobseekers in their job search - help their unemployed clients.
 I analyze interviews, observations and archives associated with back-to-work programs for formerly incarcerated people.
-This work fits in a broader research agenda examining labor market dynamics and inequality.
+This work fits in a broader research agenda examining labor market dynamics, career transitions and inequality.
 Future research in this stream will continue to focus on the practices and processes that occur at the level of jobseekers, job-givers and intermediaries.

 Shifting Occupational Dynamics

 As employment structures become more flexible and new technologies continue to shape the workplace, individuals are adjusting their knowledge, expertise and practices to new models of work.
 I especially focus on how individuals experience the changes and challenges that occur in their occupations.